MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-data-gremlin-java-app-with-cosmos-db.md

 The following prerequisites are required in order to follow the steps in this article:

 * An Azure subscription.
-If you don't know what is `Azure subscription`, please read [this document](https://docs.microsoft.com/en-us/office365/enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings).
+If you don't know what is `Azure subscription`, please read [subscriptions document].
 * A supported Java Development Kit (JDK).
 For more information about the JDKs available for use when developing on Azure, see <https://aka.ms/azure-jdks>.
 * [Apache Maven](http://maven.apache.org/), version 3.0 or later.